b-bt/wakey/README.md

 The initial screen setup can be found [here](https://drive.google.com/open?id=1b0wnnucXItotYLRs1FfaldNsWLoAPXp_).
+A video of the App in use can be found [here]: https://drive.google.com/open?id=1Ygyt_NN2gqNvXA97Ek9Y2J3W_4GY0VQU The .apk file can be found [here]: https://github.com/tbbruno/wakey/blob/master/Wakey_Debug.apk

 ## The Team
 <!-- Como vai ser a divisão do trabalho? -->